 The Group Campsite will also lend itself for all group activities including gathering for ridesharing, meals, the potluck, games and especially, CAMARADERIE!
 Because we will always want to get a super early start for our canyons and morning shuttles, our evenings at the group campsite will end early so people can get their sleep.

 The campground also has RV spaces and individual tent sites available.
 If you want to go that route, you may be able to reserve one on your own.
 Individual reservations at Furnace Creek are now open.
 Stovepipe Wells (first come, first serve) and Slabby Acres (free) are other camping options.
-You can contact me for more details.
-If this is your choice, you’ll be responsible for making (and paying for) your own camping arrangements at the campground.
+Or you can splurge and stay at more luxurious accommodations nearby.
+Contact me for more details.
+If this is your choice, you’ll be responsible for making (and paying for) your own arrangements.

 CARPOOL!
 DO IT!
 Two-three people to a car would be reasonable when you consider camping gear, coolers, canyoneering gear and shuttling to the canyons.

 You are responsible for your own travel and your own meals – except – we should absolutely do a POTLUCK on Saturday evening at 7:00pm.
 Bring something delicious to share.
 This might also be the time for us to have movie night and an awesome campfire (weather permitting), so bring some firewood!